jmwanderer/email/README.md

 - Split configuration into small files: you choice, I select No

 Further configuration:

+Configure specific email addresses to be delivered to specific users.

+Configure SMTP login credentials to access Amazon SES SMTP endpoint.

 - /etc/aliases
     - Entries to direct email addresses to local users